ghopal/OpenDNS-Cisco---Umbrella/README.md

 # DNS Cache
 You can add a permanent entry to the local DNS cache on your PC / Server.
 DNS cache is used to minimize DNS requests to an external DNS

+# Update
+please PR for these updates :)